mervynteo/meteor-easysearch/README.md

 # meteor-easysearch
-codes for the meteor easy-search package
+Extracted lines for implenting the Easy-Search package.

+using MongoDB rather than Elastic Search forr now.